 In the four organized company retreats we made the experience that the rural is better suited than a city.
 The reason for this is the distraction and noise that a city undoubtedly brings with it.
 A secluded house, on the other hand, offers plenty of space for thinking, inspiration and time for each other.

-It is important for me to mention that we deliberately do not book a hotel and corresponding meeting rooms, but rent into a sufficiently large house (for example 2017 at Comer See
+It is important for me to mention that we deliberately do not book a hotel and corresponding meeting rooms, but rent into a sufficiently large house (for example 2015 at Sicily

 and 2018 in La Bresse